cockroachdb/docs/src/current/v24.2/logging-best-practices.md

 [Log sinks]({% link {{ page.version.version }}/configure-logs.md %}#configure-log-sinks) route events from specified [logging channels]({% link {{ page.version.version }}/logging.md %}#logging-channels) to destinations outside CockroachDB.
 These destinations currently include [file sinks]({% link {{ page.version.version }}/configure-logs.md %}#output-to-files), network sinks ([Fluentd-compatible]({% link {{ page.version.version }}/configure-logs.md %}#output-to-fluentd-compatible-network-collectors) servers and [HTTP]({% link {{ page.version.version }}/configure-logs.md %}#output-to-http-network-collectors) servers), and the [standard error stream (`stderr`)]({% link {{ page.version.version }}/configure-logs.md %}#output-to-stderr).

-With a file sink, when provisioning [storage]({% link {{ page.version.version }}/recommended-production-settings.md %}#storage) for your CockroachDB cluster, decide [where the log files will be stored]({% link {{ page.version.version }}/configure-logs.md %}#logging-directory): either the same volume as the main data store or on a separate volume from the main data store.
+With a file sink, when provisioning [storage]({% link {{ page.version.version }}/recommended-production-settings.md %}#storage) for your CockroachDB cluster, decide [where the log files will be stored]({% link {{ page.version.version }}/configure-logs.md %}#logging-directory): either the same volume as the main data store or on a [separate volume from the main data store](#provision-a-separate-volume-for-message-logging).
 To determine this, measure and consider the following factors:

-- How [IO intensive]({% link {{ page.version.version }}/recommended-production-settings.md %}#disk-i-o) is your workload.
+- How [I/O intensive]({% link {{ page.version.version }}/recommended-production-settings.md %}#disk-i-o) is your workload.
 - How many log messages are written to files on disk.
+    - This number can be managed and configured with the [logging yaml file]({% link {{ page.version.version }}/configure-logs.md %}#yaml-payload).
+Log and audit only what you need.
     - This number can be controlled or reduced by outputting logs to a network sink.
 - What is the operational overhead and cost to provision a separate volume.

 For greater disk resilience, consider the following:

 - Write logs to a network sink.
 However:
     - This may not be possible due to your environment.
+You need to have a deployed network sink (a [Fluentd-compatible]({% link {{ page.version.version }}/configure-logs.md %}#output-to-fluentd-compatible-network-collectors) or [HTTP]({% link {{ page.version.version }}/configure-logs.md %}#output-to-http-network-collectors) server).
     - This could create more operational overhead.
+You need to manage that network sink.
-    - This will impact troubleshooting using [`cockroach debug zip`]({% link {{ page.version.version }}/cockroach-debug-zip.md %}).
+    - This will impact troubleshooting using [`cockroach debug zip`]({% link {{ page.version.version }}/cockroach-debug-zip.md %}) which relies on log files written to disk.
+Collecting these log files is critical when submitting issues to Cockroach Labs support.
+There is a tradeoff of disk resilience versus observability with more collected logs.
 - Use the [`buffering` option]({% link {{ page.version.version }}/logging-best-practices.md %}#customize-buffering-of-log-messages) for file sink if you do not need auditing.
 - Use fine-grained auditing ([Table-based SQL Audit Logging]({% link {{ page.version.version }}/sql-audit-logging.md %}) or [Role-based SQL Audit Logging]({% link {{ page.version.version }}/role-based-audit-logging.md %})) to reduce IO and potential impact during [disk stalls]({% link {{ page.version.version }}/cluster-setup-troubleshooting.md %}#disk-stalls).

+CockroachDB can still hold mutexes during disk stalls when logging a message (without buffering enabled), which could impact workload stability.
+Therefore, reducing the frequency of writing logs to disk or enabling buffering can increase workload resilience.

+#### Provision a separate volume for message logging

+Segregating database transaction logging (the [LSM]({% link {{ page.version.version }}/architecture/storage-layer.md %}#pebble) in CockroachDB) from all other I/O, particularly from the small-sized, sequential, non-stop message logging, is a standard practice for databases.
+Ideally, the CockroachDB LSM store should be placed on a dedicated volume to ensure that no other I/O interferes with the primary storage I/O. The I/O profile of CockroachDB LSM is significantly different from the sequential, small-size append I/O of message logging, so it is crucial to prevent the latter from interfering with the former.

+To achieve this, move message logging I/O to a different device.
+The most suitable device depends on your platform.
+For bare metal, the OS disk may be an appropriate location.
+In a cloud environment, such as AWS, you might consider using an inexpensive GP3 volume with no additional IOPS provisioned, since logging does not require much I/O. The goal is to segregate message logging not because it consumes significant I/O bandwidth, but because its I/O profile is different and could disrupt LSM I/O.

+Regarding the storage size for message logging, you will not need much space.
+The amount of message logging is strictly controlled, so it will not grow uncontrollably.
+Therefore, it is acceptable to use the OS disk as long as it persists through power-off events.
+The message log files are managed by log rotation, with configurable maximum file size and the number of files retained using `max-file-size` and `max-group-size` [file sink parameters]({% link {{ page.version.version }}/configure-logs.md %}#output-to-files), respectively.
+Calculate the required space based on the default settings, or adjust the settings to fit your disk capacity.
+Log rotation will ensure that the space is maintained.

 ## Use `json` format with third-party tools